Skip to content

 Think about the story it creates, and how it will translate as a painterly piece of art.
 Consider your own style as well!
 If you paint hyper-realism, you will want every single element of your source to be exactly what you want in the painting, or at least be aware of it.

-If you are a more expressive artist, the details in the background may be less important, but you will still want to make sure your subject matter has the right lighting and contrast that you want, and that things are in focus.
+If you are a more expressive artist, the details in the background may be less important, but you will still want to make sure your subject matter has the right lighting and contrast that you want and that things are in focus.

 When taking your own photos, lighting is absolutely key.
 You want your subjects to be illuminated with core and cast shadows to create a sense of drama and dimension.
-Having a washed out subject will leave you with very little information to paint from, thus causing frustration.
+Having a washed-out subject will leave you with very little information to paint from, thus causing frustration.
 Let’s avoid that!

-Set up your lighting at the left or right side of your subjects, thus allowing the subject to have various core and cast shadows.
+Set up your lighting at the left or right side of your subjects, thus allowing the subject to have various cores and cast shadows.
 You also will want the main imagery to be in perfect focus.
 There is nothing worse than trying to paint from a blurry, unclear source.
 Take your time with this step, and remember to take LOTS of photos.

 There will be many unusable ones, but the perfect source will be in there somewhere!
 If you are taking photos outside, keep an eye on where shadows are being cast.